Ypout07/cornhacks/README.md

 Due to time constraints, we were not able to implement the full suite of features we had planned.
 Here are a few ways we could expand upon this (and maybe we will in the future!):

-* Firebase-hosted database functionlity to broaden the scope of information storage and blockchain accuracy for customers
+* Firebase-hosted database functionality to broaden the scope of information storage and blockchain accuracy for customers

-* More robust ledger technology using Ethereum to increase the reliablity of the blockchain
+* More robust ledger technology using Ethereum to increase the reliability of the blockchain

 * Dashboards of information about specific supply chain trends to inform farm management

 * More effective QR code scanning beyond producing crate codes

 * Specific support for more than just produce.
-This could highlight the supply chain process for products pertaining to dietary restricitions, religious beliefs, and non-produce items
+This could highlight the supply chain process for products pertaining to dietary restrictions, religious beliefs, and non-produce items

 * And so much more!
 This is just the beginning of what's possible at the intersection of supply chain transparency and blockchain technology.
-There are endless opportunites in this ever-changing market
+There are endless opportunities in this ever-changing market

 ## Authors